Minimally Invasive Surgery

 What Happens During Minimally Invasive Surgery?

 Someone having minimally invasive surgery will get anesthesia to "sleep" through the procedure.
-Then, the surgeon inserts the endoscope.
-Surgeons can put an endoscope into the body through:
+Then, the surgeon inserts the scope.
+Surgeons can put it into the body through:

 - the body's natural openings (like the nostrils or mouth)